rmwc/rmwc/README.md

 # RMWC - React Material Web Components

+💥 Attention: Due to an increase in interest, this project is looking for additional maintainers and contributors!
+Message on Discord for more details.

 RMWC is a React UI Kit built on Google's official Material Components Web library v5.x.x [https://rmwc.io/](https://rmwc.io/)